solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 ```

 ... which we then horizontal sum before starting the scalar loop tail.
 SIMD
-horizontal summation will be a halving reduction in all SIMD implementations,
+horizontal summation will be a halving reduction in all current SIMD
-which will recursively add folded vectors until only a scalar value remains.
+implementations, which will recursively add folded vectors until only a scalar
+value remains.

 ```c
 float error_sum = ((0 + 4) + (2 + 6)) + ((1 + 5) + (3 + 7));